-Lawmaker always tweaking the laws related to board structuring and their decision-making power.
-In big corporate houses, a major chunk of board structure is outsider, not the owner of the company.
-They are professional minds who are expert in their domain.
+Lawmaker are always tweaking the laws related to board structuring and their decision-making power.
+In big corporate houses, a major chunk of the board structure is outsider, not the company's owner.
+They are professional minds who are experts in their domain.

-Our law maker always requires and reinforces that board resolution or other resolutions which are passed at Annual General Meeting (AGM) or Extra Ordinary General Meeting (EGM) must contain the notes or some kind of explanatory statement to sate the reason and thought-process to arrive at the decision.
+Our lawmaker always requires and reinforces that board resolution or other resolutions passed at Annual General Meeting (AGM) or Extra-Ordinary General Meeting (EGM) must contain the notes or some explanatory statement to state the reason and thought-process to arrive at a decision.

-The Indian Companies Act, 2013 delineates some of the decisions or key issue which could be decided by the board of directors.
+The Indian Companies Act, 2013 delineates some of the decisions or key issues which the board of directors could decide.
 These matters have been codified under section 179.

-The followings are some of the business, decision on which can be taken by the board of directors:
+The followings are some of the business decision which the board of directors can take:

-- Demand the call money unpaid on the shares from the shareholders of the company.
+1. Demand the call money unpaid on the shares from the company's shareholders.

-- To buy-back the shares of the company.
+2. To buy back the shares of the company.

 All these decisions can be taken by the board of directors only by means of the board resolution passed at the board meeting.

 Sometimes, due to the criticalness of the transaction, a committee is formed to decide the matter in depth.
-This can be done because all the directors are not the expert in all the fields, therefore board of directors amongst themselves create the small committee which can analyse the assigned work in more detail.
-This process is called delegation of the power which has been taken by almost all the large companies.
+Committee can do this because all the directors are not the expert in all the fields, therefore board of directors amongst themselves create a small committee which can analyse the assigned work in more detail.
+This process is called delegation of the power taken by almost all the large companies.

-Nevertheless, for private limited companies none of the matters cited earlier are not required to be placed before shareholder as stated in the notification issued on 5th June 2015.
+Nevertheless, for private limited companies, none of the matters cited earlier are not required to be placed before shareholders as stated in the notification issued on 5th June 2015.

-At the end, every board will have its problems making decisions as will any group that is made up totally of leaders; however, with a little intervention the board can make the best decisions possible.
+At the end, every board will have its problems making decisions, as will any group made up totally of leaders; however, with a little intervention, the board can make the best decisions possible.
 A board that works as a team will be able to handle any tough decision without any conflict.
-By fostering good team building skills into the board room, your board of directors can work smoothly together and create a successful cooperative.
+Your board of directors can work smoothly together and create a successful cooperative by fostering good team building skills into the board room.